RECONSTRUCTING A CITY THAT SURVIVED ISIS: HOW G4S CONTRIBUTED TO THE REBUILDING OF IRAQ - JulY 2018 to June 2019.

 The ongoing restoration of Mosul

 It will take years to remove all of the explosives from the city.
-The G4S team, together with Al Saqar, are making daily progress, risking their own lives to clear one site at a time.
+The G4S team, together with Al Saqar, significantly contributed towards making daily progress, risking their own lives to clear one site at a time.
 Small but sure steps towards rebuilding Mosul.

 But for now, the city is still in ruins.
 Wandering the streets where piles of debris have been pushed aside to make a pathway, there is a fully operational bakery; for Iraqis, life goes on amongst the rubble.